Seen 'Plandemic'? We Take A Close Look At The Viral Conspiracy Video's Claims

 "Teaching" Ebola to infect humans?

-Mikovits also claims to have worked at the Ft.
-Detrick's USAMRIID in 1999, where she says her job "was to teach Ebola how to infect human cells without killing them."
+Mikovits also claims to have worked at the Fort Detrick's USAMRIID in 1999, where she says her job "was to teach Ebola how to infect human cells without killing them."

 "Ebola couldn't infect human cells until we took it into the laboratories and taught [it]," she states.

-While we could not verify Mikovits' claims to have worked at the lab nor the nature of the work she might have done there, her statements simply don't pass the sniff test.
-If in 1999 her research was aimed at getting Ebola to infect humans, she was behind the curve — by decades.
+While NPR could not verify Mikovits' claims to have worked at the lab nor the nature of the work she might have done there, her statements simply don't pass the sniff test.
+If, in 1999, her research was aimed at getting Ebola to infect humans, she was behind the curve — by decades.

 The first Ebola outbreak occurred in 1976 in central Africa, killing 280 people.
 Between 1976 and 1999, there were several more such outbreaks that killed hundreds of people.

 Clearly, Ebola was able to infect humans long before 1999.

-In addition to Heckenlively, her book collaborator, Mikovits herself has made spurious claims about vaccines, although she insists in the video that she is not "anti-vaccination."
+In addition to Heckenlively, her book collaborator, Mikovits has made spurious claims about vaccines, although she insists in the video that she is not "anti-vaccination."
 As recently as July, she spoke before a group opposed to a California bill aimed at clamping down on exemptions to vaccinations in children.

 Opposition to CDC guidelines